What to do if the Color of your Dental Crown doesn’t Match.

 Solution #3 – Crown replacement.

-Having your mismatched dental crown replaced is always an option.
+Having a mismatched dental crown remade (the steps) is always an option.
 But, unfortunately, it also happens to be the most time-consuming and costly solution.
 Expect that the time and expense involved will be a repeat of what you experienced before.

 As we mentioned above, choosing the proper shade for a dental crown can be a difficult task for your dentist and one that’s hard to get precisely right.
 So, if you have a new crown made, what guarantees do you have about how well your new one will match?